syifbhuiyan/syifbhuiyan.github.io/index.md

 ## 📂 Computational Social Science & Research Projects

 - [How do automated decision systems penalize marginalized groups, and can we fix it without breaking the model?](projects/algorithmic-fairness.md)
   Auditing a fintech credit scoring model for gender bias using Python and Fairlearn.
 Investigating FAccT principles in information systems.
-  Methodology: I replicated a credit scoring pipeline and applied Microsoft’s Fairlearn toolkit to test 'Demographic Parity' constraints.
+I replicated a credit scoring pipeline and applied Microsoft’s Fairlearn toolkit to test 'Demographic Parity' constraints.

 - [The Airbnb Effect: NYC Housing Markets](projects/airbnb-housing-impact.md)
   A Computational Social Science project using Python and OLS Regression to quantify how short-term rental density impacts local housing prices across 164 NYC neighborhoods.